Stakes high as Depp’s libel case against UK tabloid closes

 But they disagree completely over who started and escalated their fights.

 Depp denies Heard’s claim of 14 separate incidents in which he allegedly hit, slapped and shoved her, pulled her hair and threw bottles at her “like grenades.”
-The judge was shown photos of Heard with black eyes, red marks on her face and an injured scalp — all evidence of Depp’s violence, the defense said.
+The judge was shown photos of Heard with black eyes, red marks on her face and an injured scalp — alleged evidence of Depp’s violence.

-Depp said the photos were part of a “dossier” of fake evidence and claimed that Heard hit him, even severing the tip of his finger during one fracas in Australia.
-Under cross-examination Depp admitted headbutting Heard once during a tussle, but said it was by accident as he tried to stop her punching him.
+Depp said the photos were part of a “dossier” of fake evidence and claimed that Heard hit him, even severing the tip of his finger with a thrown vodka bottle.
+Under cross-examination Depp admitted headbutting Heard during a tussle, but said it was by accident as he tried to stop her punching him.

 Heard acknowledged having a short temper and said she punched Depp once in March 2015.
 But she said it was to prevent him hitting her sister.